BlueTurtle01/BlueTurtle01/README.md

 # Timeline of skills
 I will use this section to create a diary of my skills as a personal reflection of how far I have come on my coding journey.

+## 08/09-09/2021 - Mask R-CNN
+I have previous experience of Instance Segmentation but I am working on increasing my knowledge of these models by learning how to train the models to include new classes from images that I have annotated.
+Training is being done on my RTX 3090 which has allowed me to further improve my knowledge of TensorFlow GPU.
+Inference is currently being done on the same machine but I will run some tests soon to see if it can be run on a Raspberry Pi 4.

 ## 28-29/08/2021 - Python Efficiency recoder
 Creating a script that will read in another script and change any inefficient code.
 The code considers a balance of speed and readability before making the changes. i.e. fstrings are slightly slower, but much more readable than long string concats, and hence in this case readability takes priority.
 I am a bit stuck with what to do with for loops that include a nested if/else statement because if this was rewritten as a list comprehension it may become unwieldy.